Written by Stacey Kelleher. Reviewed by cleaning expert Sean Busch.

 For Stainless Steel Coffee Pots

-For stubborn carafe stains, add 2 tablespoons of baking soda and ½ cup hydrogen peroxide to your coffee pot, then top with boiling water.
-Let it sit for 1-2 hours and stains should lift away.
+For extra-stubborn carafe stains, add 2 tablespoons of baking soda and ½ cup hydrogen peroxide to your coffee pot.
+Top with boiling water, wait 1-2 hours, and the stains should lift away without too much struggle.

 Puracy Natural Dish Soap: Powerful, Concentrated, Safe